7 Things to Know Before You Sell Your House in South Carolina

 4. Curb Appeal Matters Even More in Rural Communities

-In areas like Union, Buffalo, and Lockhart, the first impression starts before a buyer even steps out of the car.
 A tidy yard, swept porch, and well-kept exterior signal that the home has been cared for.
 In smaller markets, this can help your home stand out from other houses for sale nearby.

 5. South Carolina Has Attorney Closings

-Unlike some states, every real estate closing in South Carolina must be handled by an attorney.
-As your listing agent, I help coordinate with the attorney’s office and make sure you know what to expect from title work to signing day so there are no surprises.
+As your realtor listing agent, I help coordinate with the attorney’s office and make sure you know what to expect, from title work to signing day, so there are no surprises.

-6. Showings Can Come in Waves.
-Stay Ready!
+6. Showings Can Come in Waves—Stay Ready

 In Union County, buyer interest sometimes comes in bursts.
 You might have a slow week followed by several showings at once.